google/trillian/storage/README.md

 The interface, various concrete implementations, and any associated components live here.
 Interfaces and types are defined at the top level package.

-Currently, there are two usable storage implementation for logs:
+Currently, there are three usable storage implementation for logs:
    * MySQL/MariaDB in the [mysql/](mysql) package.
    * Cloud Spanner in the [cloudspanner](cloudspanner) package.
    * PostgreSQL in the [postgresql/](postgresql) package (in beta mode).